velasqvides/Pulseq3DradialGREsequences/README.md

 ## Images
 ![differentPlanes](./documentation/differentPlanes.png)
-Figure 1: Images of organic phantoms in three different orthogonal planes for the Koosh- Ball (top row), Stack of Stars (middle row) and cartesian GRE sequences (bot- tom row).
+Figure 1: Images of organic phantoms in three different orthogonal planes for the Koosh- Ball (top row), Stack of Stars (middle row) and cartesian GRE sequences (bottom row).
 PICS reconstruction was performed for the first two sequences and the cartesian GRE images were reconstructed using the MR-vendor pipeline.
 <pre>